 These sliders are simple to make.
 All you have to do is:

-- Bake– covered until the inside is all warm and the cheese has fully melted and is spilling out the sides (the best part!).
+- Bake– Cover the dish with aluminum foil and bake until the inside is all warm and the cheese has fully melted and is spilling out the sides (the best part!).
 Just pop it back in the oven uncovered for a few more minutes to make the tops nice and crispy.

-- Serve– right away!
+- Ready to Eat– Serve these sliders right away!
 They taste the best when they are warm and the cheese hasn’t cooled.

-- Store– cooled sandwiches in an air-tight container in the refrigerator for up to 3 days.
+- Storage Options– Cooled sandwiches can be stored in an air-tight container in the refrigerator for up to 3 days.
 Reheat in the oven or microwave until the center warms and the cheese melts again.

 If you are looking to make these sliders a day ahead, prepare sandwiches without adding the butter mixture on top.
 Tightly cover with foil or cling wrap in an air-tight container and refrigerate overnight.
 When ready to bake, remove from the refrigerator, allow to sit on the counter to warm while the oven is heating up, and then add the melted butter mixture and bake.